Do the Digit Insurance

 Elaborate working hours, less sleep, and fatty foods are reducing our physical activities to zero.
 As a result, we are developing complicated issues in our bodies, like obesity, rising cholesterol levels, and anxiety issues.

-To combat these health issues, Thunderbolt pose or Vajrasana can be of great help.
-It relaxes your muscles, improves posture and restores the digestive system.
-Read to the end to know what it is, the benefits of Vajrasana, procedure and precautions!
+To combat these health issues, Thunderbolt Pose or Vajrasana can be very helpful.
+It relaxes your muscles, improves posture, and restores the digestive system.
+Read to the end to learn what it is, the benefits of Vajrasana, the procedure, and the precautions!

-‘Vajra’ in Sanskrit means Thunder, and ‘Asana’ is posture.
+In Sanskrit, ‘Vajra’ means Thunder, and ‘Asana’ means posture.
 Deriving its name from the Hindu God of Thunder, Lord Indra’s weapon Vajra, this yoga pose has multiple benefits for your mind and muscles.

 Also popular as thunderbolt or diamond pose, you can practise Vajrasana after a day’s meal.